nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

 f."Fill" Tool ←

     The 'Fill' tool 'flood-fills' a contiguous area of your drawing with a color of your choice.
-Three fill options are offered:
-      + Solid — click once to fill an area with a solid color.
-      + Brush — click and drag to fill an area with a solid color using freehand painting.
+Three fill options are offered: o Solid — click once to fill an area with a solid color. o Brush — click and drag to fill an area with a solid color using freehand painting.
-      + Linear — click and then drag to fill the area with color that fades away (a gradient) towards where you drag the mouse.
-      + Radial — click once to fill an area with a color that fades away (a gradient) radially, centered on where you clicked.
-      + Shaped — click once to fill an area with a color that fades away (a gradient), following the contours of the shape you're filling.
-      + Eraser — click once to erase an area, exposing the solid color background, or starter or template background image, upon which the drawing was based.
+      o Linear — click and then drag to fill the area with color that fades away (a gradient) towards where you drag the mouse. o Radial — click once to fill an area with a color that fades away (a gradient) radially, centered on where you clicked. o Shaped — click once to fill an area with a color that fades away (a gradient), following the contours of the shape you're filling. o Eraser — click once to erase an area, exposing the solid color background, or starter or template background image, upon which the drawing was based.
 (See Available Tools > Drawing Tools > "Eraser" Tool and Other Controls > 'Starter' & Template Images.)